ogdendavis/saratogaspringsdoodles/src/cms/litters/willa-kobe-mini-bernedoodles.md

   dam_image: /img/1ba23e0e-e896-4b13-a1b9-83821148ba6b.jpeg
 reservation_list:
   - 1.Breeder
-  - "2."
+  - 2.Breeder
   - "3."
   - "4."
+  - "5."
+  - "6."
 size:
   min: 25
   max: 35
 colors: ""
-date: 2023-06-21T00:59:26.458Z
+date: 2023-06-26T00:59:26.458Z
 ---
 This will be Willa's first litter of Mini Bernedoodles.
 They will have amazing personalities like both their parents as well as soft wavy coats.
+Pregnancy confirmed!
+So excited for this pairing, these puppies will be stunning.